 For instances in which a due date falls on a weekend or a holiday, returns and payments will be due on the next business day.

 Failure to file and pay your Louisiana state sales taxes on time once you’ve received your sales tax certificate from the state will incur a penalty of 5% of the tax due for each month it’s late, up to a maximum of 25%.
-Interest will also be added onto your total due, with the current rate at 0.6042% per month.
+Interest will also be added to your total due, with the current rate at 0.5417% per month.
 The rates for previous years can be found here.
 In addition, a negligence penalty may be assessed, along with an examination fee.

 If you’re ready to see how TaxTools can help you streamline your sales process and improve the overall efficiency of your business, click here to learn more or sign up for a free trial today.